farmera/sare_grant/study_methods.md

 Throughout this study we have been guided by two empirical questions that are not directly related to the selection of a flight method or to the type of camera used to gather image data.

-* __To what degree do variable nitrogen (N) rates applied to sugarcane correlate with low-cost NDVI measurements?__
+* __To what degree may variable nitrogen rates applied to sugarcane be correlated with low-cost multi-spectral measurements?__

-* __Are models based on time-series analysis of acquired imagery predictive of sugarcane's yield potential?__
+* __Are models based on time-series analysis of acquired multi-spectral imagery predictive of sugarcane yield potential?__

 #### Disclaimer